refraction-ray/general-notes/math_science/primary_number_theory.md

 **Comment:** (existence of a small solution) Based on the proof, there must be a solution $x<M$.
 If the explicitly constructed solution $x'>M$, we use the solution $x=x'\mod M$.

 **Comment:** (deep structure of this thm) In fact, Chinese remainder theorem is deeply correlated with the rings decomposition and hence play a central role in the proof of primary number theory.
 That is to say, if we take a high level view from advanced algebra, most of the conclusions and progress from primary number theory are correlated with the decomposition of $Z/nZ$ rings.
+In fact, thm 4.1 gives the duality between $Z_n$ and $\otimes_j Z_{p_j^{\alpha_j}}$ which is trivial.
+Besides thm 4.1 also gives the duality between $Z/nZ$ and $\otimes_j Z/(p_j^{\alpha_j}Z)$ which is nontrivial and actually the proof of Lemma 4.3 below.

 ### Fermat's little theorem